WHAT TO DO

 WHERE TO EAT

 New Orleans is a food lover's paradise, not to mention a drink lover's as well.
 Therefore this section will focus on both where to eat and where to drink in the Big Easy.
-A few of the classic food joints are located in the French Quarter (Vieux Carre).
+Several of the classic food joints are located in the French Quarter.
 Some might have long lines, but they are a must visit in my opinion.
-Acme Oyster House on Iberville Street has tasty raw and chargrilled oysters, legendary shrimp po' boys and a delish gumbo.
+Both Acme Oyster House and Felix's Oyster Bar on Iberville Street have tasty raw and chargrilled oysters, legendary shrimp po' boys and a delish gumbo.
+Killer PoBoys on Dauphine Street has the best seared shrimp sandwich in the city.
 Arnaud's on Bienville Street has been in business for a century.
-It is well known for its flamed cafe brulot, a 'burnt brandy' after dinner drink.
+It is celebrated for its flamed cafe brulot, a burnt brandy after dinner drink.
+Across the road is the superb GW Fins, my favorite place for seafood.
+Also excellent is Mr B's Bistro on Royal Street.
+It is known for its fine Creole cuisine - go with the gumbo ya ya along with the shrimp and grits.
+Justine on Chartres Street is a stylish option for creative French fare and craft cocktails.
+Jewel Of The South on St Louis Street is a charming spot with a garden courtyard and bar that does inventive cocktails.
+Do try the Talavera to drink and enjoy it with the wagyu sirloin and bone marrow.
 Down on Decatur Street is Cafe du Monde, the place where everyone goes for the famous cafe au lait and sugar dusted beignets.
 You can either get table service under the green and white striped awning or head around back to the takeout window and get your goodies to go - nearby Jackson Square is the perfect place to enjoy your coffee and beignets.
-Remaining on Decatur, stop in to Central Grocery for a massive sandwich.
+Staying on Decatur, stop in to Central Grocery for a massive sandwich.
 This old school Italian grocery store makes authentic muffulettas and they are killer.
 Once again, find a bench in Jackson Square and dive in.
-Staying in the Quarter on Decatur for one last gem, try Cane & Table.
+Remaining in the Quarter on Decatur for one last gem, try Cane & Table.
 It's a chill place with a marble bar and quiet courtyard that does excellent rum based cocktails and eclectic small plates.
 May I suggest the Silver Tongue to drink and pair it with the crispy rum ribs or the peas n rice.

 The Treme District has 2 must visit soul food spots which celebrate the neighborhood's African American and Creole heritage.
 Located on St Ann Street is Willie Mae's Scotch House.
 Its juicy and tender fried chicken is often called the best in town, or even the best in the country.
 Waiting in line for lunch at Willie Mae’s is a memorable experience on its own, with various languages and walks of life commingled.
 The menu of nourishing soul food that also features veal, baked chicken, and mac and cheese is rounded out by top notch sides like fried okra and brussels sprouts.
 Around the corner on Orleans Avenue is the legendary Dooky Chase's Restaurant.
 This Treme landmark was founded by New Orleans icon Leah Chase.
 Famous for its Creole gumbo, shrimp Clemenceau, fried chicken and private collection of African American art, Dooky Chase's is a NOLA institution.

-The Warehouse District is home to 3 of chef Donald Link's culinary masterpieces.
+The Warehouse District is home to 4 of chef Donald Link's culinary masterpieces.
 On St Charles Avenue there is Herbsaint.
 This casually upscale restaurant does a delicious daily gumbo, charcuterie and a not to miss muscovy duck leg confit with dirty rice.
 Stay for dessert and try the banana brown butter tart.
+Peche can be found on Magazine Street.
+This spot serves simply prepared contemporary dishes, rustic creations cooked on an open hearth, as well as fresh oysters and Gulf fish.
 Next, head over to Cochon on Tchoupitoulas Street for some tasty pork with turnips and cabbage.
 The black eyed pea and pork gumbo is ridiculous and the fried boudin with pickled peppers is a must.
 Around the corner from Cochon is Butcher, my favorite sandwich shop in town.
 Every sandwich is perfect, but the one I continue to order is the muffaletta.
 The tasty side dishes include a marvelous mac 'n cheese and there is also a bar with a rotating selection of beers, wine and cocktails.
 Do not miss this place.
+Another unmissable spot on Tchoupitoulas Street is Compere Lapin (French for brother rabbit).
+This sophisticated eatery serves Caribbean and European accented takes on Creole flavors.

 Over in the beautiful Garden District on Magazine Street there is a great corner bistro called Coquette.
 There is an upstairs dining room, but for a lively scene sit at the long bar downstairs and chat up the locals and creative bartenders.
 The New American menu changes daily and the craft cocktails are quite good.
 Also on Magazine Street is Gris-Gris.
 It pays homage to Southern comfort food with classics like shrimp and grits, fried green tomatoes, and chicken and dumplings.
+Up the street on Magazine is Stein's Market & Deli.
+This Jewish and Italian market draws crowds with its specialty meats, cheeses and unique selection of beers.
 Last but certainly not least is what most consider to be the grande dame of New Orleans fine dining, Commander's Palace on Washington Avenue.
 In a lovely garden setting it offers true and attentive Southern hospitality.
 The Creole classics include a spicy turtle soup, shrimp and grits along with pecan crusted Gulf fish.
 For dessert I highly recommend the strawberry shortcake.
 The weekend brunch is a not to be missed New Orleans tradition.
 Commander's Palace is a very nice place and not inexpensive, but it is worth the experience.

-Now for those thirsty fellow patrons, New Orleans has too many great drinking spots to name so I will share some of my favorites.
+Now for those thirsty fellow patrons, Nawlins has too many great drinking spots to name so I will share some of my favorites.
 Mostly in and around the French Quarter, start at Bar Tonique on North Rampart Street.
 This is a bartender's bar because they make some of the best drinks in town.
+Down the road is Black Penny.
+This weathered watering hole has large booths and a long list of craft beers by the can.
 The Old Absinthe House on Bourbon Street is one of the city's fabled bars that served absinthe before it was outlawed in 1914 (Oscar Wilde was a customer).
 The prices are higher than most in this historical saloon, but it's fun and the popcorn is free.
+Also on Bourbon Street is Lafitte's Blacksmith Shop Bar.
+This dimly lit hang is one of the oldest bars around, serving beer and frozen drinks since the 1700s.
 For another historical bar make your way to Napoleon House on Chartres Street.
 This French Quarter favorite has been around for a long time and their special is the Pimm's Cup, made of gin, lemonade, soda and a cucumber slice.
 Next, head to French 75 Bar on Bienville Street for a classic setting and bartenders in white tuxedo jackets.
 The signature cocktail shares the name of the place and is a combination of cognac, syrup, lemon and champagne.
+Nearby on Conti Street is Erin Rose.
+This casual Irish pub has a jukebox and solid drinks.
+Found on St Peter Street is the popular Pat O'Brien's.
+This outdoor hangout with a flaming fountain is connected to the bar that invented the famous Hurricane drink - rum, lemon juice and the house hurricane mix.
 For a different New Orleans experience, head to the Uptown neighborhood for Snake & Jakes on Oak Street.
 This dive bar in a shacklike setting is a New Orleans institution.
 With super late hours, year round holiday decor and a stellar jukebox - you'll be sure to say "who dat!"
 Also in Uptown is the legendary music venue Tipitina's on Napoleon Avenue.
 Check it out, it is one of New Orleans' great musical meccas.
+Cure is located on Freret Street.
+This firehouse turned stylish cocktail lounge does some creative beverages.
+Try the Howitzer, it's bourbon, lemon, peach bitters and sparkling wine.
 There are two more must visit bars and I will mention them in the next section.

 WHERE TO STAY